Precise evaluation of $h\to c\bar{c}$ and axion-like particle production: Abstract

 \section{Abstract}

-We study the decay of the SM Higgs boson to massive charm quark pair at the next-to-next-to-leading order QCD and next-to-leading order electroweak.
+We study the decay of the SM Higgs boson to a massive charm quark pair at the next-to-next-to-leading order QCD and next-to-leading order electroweak.
 At the second order of QCD coupling, we consider the exact calculation of flavour-singlet contributions where the Higgs boson couples to the internal top and bottom quark.
-Some helpful information on the running mass effects related to Yukawa coupling may be obtained by analyzing this process.
-High precision production for $h\to c\bar{c}$ within SM makes it possible to search for new physics that may induce relatively large interaction related to the charm quark.
-As an example, we investigate the axion-like particle associate production with charm quark pair in Higgs decay and obtain some constraints for the corresponding parameters under some assumptions.
+Helpful information on the running mass effects related to Yukawa coupling may be obtained by analyzing this process.
+High precision production for $h\to c\bar{c}$ within the SM makes it possible to search for new physics that may induce relatively large interactions related to the charm quark.
+As an example, we evaluate the axion-like particle associate production with a charm quark pair in the Higgs decay and obtain some constraints for the corresponding parameters under some assumptions.